HolyBlackCat/cpp-tutorials/language/01_intro/03_how_to_read_this_tutorial.md

 If you binge-read this tutorial without practicing, you will not learn anything.

 I provide **exercises** in some chapters.
-Do them if you want, but practice on your own regardless.
+Do them if you want, but either way you need to practice on your own too.
 If you want to do the exercises, do them immediately when you get them.
-Don't continue reading until you've manage to do them.
+Don't continue reading until you've managed to do them.

 Don't feel the need to memorize everything you read.
 You'll naturally remember the parts that are useful by practicing.

 On a related note, consider **not copy-pasting the examples** from the tutorial.
-Instead, type them by hand to get used to it, but do paste the very first test program to make sure all tools you will have installed are working correctly.
+Instead, type them by hand to get used to it.
+(But do paste the very first test program to make sure all tools you will have installed are working correctly.)

 ## 3. Question everything

 There's a lot of misinformation out there.
 Question everything, no matter what authority figure says it, even if it's this very tutorial.
-Test the claims you read and form your own opinions.
+Test the claims you hear or read, and form your own opinions.

-In particular, if this tutorial says that a certain program does something, don't blindly trust what it says.
-Test it yourself.
+In particular, if this tutorial says that a certain program does something, don't blindly trust what I say.
+Go ahead and test it yourself.

 ## 4. Getting help

 I recommend **not** asking AI to solve problems for you.
-Prefer googling, talking with real people and, even when talking to others, don't accept solutions to exercises without any explanations.
+Prefer googling and talking with real people.

+And even when talking to people, don't accept solutions to exercises without any explanations.
 It's better if you're given hints and gradually arrive at the solution yourself.